jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 9 - TCP.md

 ## TCP Services

 TCP as a protocol provides the following services:
-- Connection Orientation: as applications must request a connection *to* a destination and then use it to transfer data.
+- Connection Orientation - applications must request a connection *to* a destination and then use it to transfer data.
-- Point-to-Point communication, as each TCP connection has *two* endpoints.
+- Point-to-Point communication - as each TCP connection has *two* endpoints.
--
+- Complete reliability - TCP guarantees that data sent is delivered uncorrupted and in order.
+- Full Duplex Communication - data flows in either direction and may be sent at any time.
+	- TCP can buffer outgoing and incoming data in both directions.
+- Stream Interface - data is sent as an uninterpreted continuous sequence of octets along the connection.
+TCP does not keep records, and there is no guarantee that data is received in the same packet length as it is sent.
+- Reliable Connection Startup - TCP requires that 2 applications must agree to a connection being formed before it is actually created.
+	- Duplicate packets used in previous connections are not valid resp